Welcome to Luxembourg!

 Travel day 4 towards Saarburg

-When crossing the border at Apach / Schengen, you past the 3 country point (TriPoint), while continuing on the waterway between Luxembourg and Germany.
+When crossing the border at Apach / Schengen, you pass the TriPoint The three-country border point where France, Luxembourg, and Germany meet, located in the Mosel near Schengen.
+Travelling by boat, you pass through all three national territories within metres of each other. , while continuing on the waterway between Luxembourg and Germany.
 While the transition between these three nations might seem unusual, the natural boundary between Luxembourg and Germany is actually defined by the Mosel River.
-In this region, where the waterway is locally referred to as the Mosel, the river functions as a shared condominium: a unique arrangement where the entire width of the water belongs to both countries simultaneously.
+In this region, where the waterway is locally referred to as the Mosel, the river functions as a shared condominium An international law arrangement in which two states exercise joint sovereignty over the same territory simultaneously.
+Neither country owns the river exclusively β both do, for its full width. : a unique arrangement where the entire width of the water belongs to both countries simultaneously.

 Be Aware that you should inform yourself regarding rules & regulations of this part of waterway.
 Because how stupid it may sound: both countries have jurisdiction.